dipsylala/LEDStick_TFT/README.md

 ### Using Visual Studio (with the Arduino addin from http://www.visualmicro.com/)
 * Open the LEDStick_TFT.sln file
+* Set the appropriate COM port for the Arduino
 * Select Build/Upload

+In both cases if you need debug, the application sends diagnostics over the serial port.

 ## API Reference